sdat2/seager19/docs/MRes.md

 _Investigating the bias in the predicted risk from Tropical Cyclones_

-This could either be focus on:
+This could focus on:

- - [1] The bias in GCMs, and how this would be expected to effect broad proxies for tropical cyclone activity, such as potential intensity.
+ 1. The bias in GCMs, and how this would be expected to effect broad proxies for tropical cyclone activity, such as potential intensity.

+   and/or

- - [2] A more focussed look at how the risk from tropical cyclones can be parameterised from its characteristics and the characteristics of the coast, involving more extensive extreme value theory.
+ 2. A more focussed look at how the risk from tropical cyclones can be parameterised from its characteristics and the characteristics of the coast, involving more extensive extreme value theory.

 To achieve this I am in contact with Talea Mayo (storm surge expert), and Dan Chavas (tropical cyclone expert).

-## Focus 1
+### Focus 1

 The potential intensity index is a good indicator of the maximum size that a storm could reach in a given climate, which is dependent on the sea surface temperature and